projectcapsule/capsule/SECURITY.md

 ## Reporting a Vulnerability

+To report a security issue or vulnerability, [submit a private vulnerability report via GitHub](https://github.com/projectcapsule/capsule/security/advisories/new) to the repository maintainers with a description of the issue, the steps you took to create the issue, affected versions, and, if known, mitigations for the issue.

-  1. Describe the issue in English, ideally with some example configuration or code which allows the issue to be reproduced.
-Explain why you believe this to be a security issue in capsule, if that's not obvious.
-Emails should contain:
+Describe the issue in English, ideally with some example configuration or code which allows the issue to be reproduced.
+Explain why you believe this to be a security issue in capsule, if that's not obvious. should contain the following:

      * description of the problem
      * precise and detailed steps (include screenshots)
      * the affected version(s).
 This may also include environment relevant versions.
      * any possible mitigations

-   2. Send the email to [`projectcapsule-security@googlegroups.com`](mailto:projectcapsule-security@googlegroups.com)
-   3. You may be contacted by a project maintainer to further discuss the reported item.
-Please bear with us as we seek to understand the breadth and scope of the reported problem, recreate it, and confirm if there is a vulnerability present.
+If the issue is confirmed as a vulnerability, we will open a Security Advisory and acknowledge your contributions as part of it.

 ## Reponse